 a super efficient building envelope + a minimal solar pv generation and storage system = an affordable net zero home

 What makes this project unique, however, is the second part of the equation: our approach to onsite energy generation and distribution.
-Instead of installing eight separate solar generation systems that link to the grid, we are hoping to construct a hybrid direct current microgrid.
+Instead of installing six separate solar generation systems that link to the grid, we are hoping to construct a neighborhood current microgrid.
 Unlike traditional PV systems, this microgrid system will not depend solely upon the regional grid to store energy when these homes are creating more energy than they are using.
 Rather, these homes will store that extra energy in a battery system, which will provide power when the regional grid is down.
-While hybrid dc microgrids are being developed extensively for commercial structures like data centers, there is as yet no residential hybrid dc microgrid project in the country.
 This project will be a valuable demonstration project leading the way for others.

 This microgrid approach has the potential to bring initial investment costs down and drive efficiency of energy generation up; it also makes for a more resilient community.
 When the grid is down, these homes will still have power.
 What we are creating is a model for a future community-centric, distributed energy grid.
 At a time when the State of Maryland is formulating how it will incorporate microgrids into the energy mix, our hope is to make this project a beacon.

 While construction is fully funded, HIP is now seeking funding for the microgrid aspects of the project.
 Construction is slated to begin in the fall of 2020.